 Yeah, you're right.

-And uh the question for me is what will it take to get them to stop trying to undermine the electoral process?
+And the question for me is, what will it take to get them to stop trying to undermine the electoral process?

 That's where we need to go.

-This gas stuff that I just heard, that's the first I've heard it that we're actually gonna compete for Russian gas.
+This gas stuff that I just heard, that's the first I've heard it, that we're actually going to compete for Russian gas.

 It will do more damage to their economy than any single thing we could do.

-So here we're spending all this money on NATO, and the president all he's asking when he goes over and meets with his NATO partners is that they pay their fair share, and we pay over seventy cents of every dollar that's spent for NATO, and we don't mind helping, but I don't think we should bear the burden of it all.
+So here we're spending all this money on NATO, and the president, all he's asking when he goes over and meets with his NATO partners is that they pay their fair share, and we pay over 70 cents of every dollar that's spent for NATO, and we don't mind helping, but I don't think we should bear the burden of it all.

 Yeah, I agree with that.

-Uh you know, American first to me is not America alone, it's burden sharing.
+You know, American First to me is not America alone.

-Why should we pay for the lion's share of uh NATO's defense budget when they've made promises for decades to get to two percent?
+Why should we pay for the lion's share of NATO's defense budget when they've made promises for decades to get to 2%?

 Their economy is strong and roaring.

-Well, yeah, I mean they're only paying one point four, we're paying three point five, and we have uh massive GDP compared to theirs.
+We're paying 3.5%, and we have massive GDP compared to theirs.

-Why would Angela Merkel allow Germany do billion dollars deals with with the hostile regime of Russia and the hostile actor Putin and give him seventy seven per uh seventy percent control over their energy sources, the lifeblood of their economy?
+Why would Angela Merkel allow Germany to billion-dollar deals with the hostile regime of Russia and the hostile actor Putin and give him 70% control over their energy sources, the lifeblood of their economy?

 That's a very good question.

-I would look for everything around the world to try to wean myself off Russian gas, and I would even take some pain, because if you're really serious about stopping Russia, you're gonna have to take some pain.
+I would look for everything around the world to try to wean myself off Russian gas, and I would even take some pain because if you're really serious about stopping Russia, you're going to have to take some pain.

 So the idea of us having an alternative to Russian gas in Europe, it would be the single most devastating thing we could do to punish Russia for coming after our election.